Bechev/Bechev.github.io/_posts/2018-03-03-the_first_project.markdown

 permalink:  the_first_project
 ---

 Time to work on my first project.
-We have a goal: scraping, but besides that.
-We can do what we want..
+We have a goal: scraping, but besides that, we can do what we want..
 That's exiting.

 Ok.
 I want to make something interesting.
 Useful.